cathyyz/cathyyz.github.io/_projects/4_project.md

 ## Data Preprocessing

-Conducted systematic quality checks on raw survey data: verified completeness (no missing values), detected outliers via boxplots and Z-scores (retained authentic extreme responses), reshaped data from wide to long format for grouped modeling, and appended creation source labels (AI/Human) to each observation.
+Exported survey responses to CSV format and restructured data from wide to long format (one row per participant-artwork observation) for analysis in Stata.
+Added creation source labels (AI/Human) to each observation.

 ## Analytical Methods